The Parts You Lose: Production

 Principal photography started in Winnipeg in the Manitoba province of Canada on December 5, 2017.
 Since Murphy and his character use sign language, producers involved students and staff from Winnipeg's Manitoba School for the Deaf.
 Joanna Hawkins was hired as an American Sign Language consultant.
 Students and teachers were also filmed in scenes using sign language.
-Mary Elizabeth Winstead previously worked with Aaron Paul on Smashed but in this film Paul had completed filming before she arrived and they had no scenes together.
+Winstead previously worked with Paul on the 2012 film Smashed, but they had no scenes together due to separate filming.

 By March 2018, The Parts You Lose was in post-production.
 By the following October, the film was officially finished.

 Release

 The Parts You Lose had its world premiere on March 14, 2019 at the 2019 Sun Valley Film Festival in Sun Valley, Idaho.
 The film also screened at the Stony Brook Film Festival on July 26, 2019.

 Samuel Goldwyn Films released The Parts You Lose on October 4, 2019.
 It had acquired United States distribution rights in the previous March.